jywarren/image-sequencer/README.md

 * makes the creation of new tools or "modules" simpler -- each must accept an input image, and produce an output image
 * allows many images to be run through the same sequence of steps

-It is also for exploring some other related ideas:
+It is also for prototyping some other related ideas:

+* filter-like image processing -- applying a transform to any image from a given source, like a proxy.
+I.e. every image tile of a satellite imagery web map
 * test-based image processing -- the ability to create a sequence of steps that do the same task as some other image processing tool, provable with example before/after images to compare with
 * logging of each step to produce an evidentiary record of modifications to an original image
 * cascading changes -- change an earlier step's settings, and see those changes affect later steps